zhurlik/swagger-gradle-example/README.md

 # swagger-gradle-example
 A very easy way how to use swagger-maven-plugin in gradle projects.
+The idea is to reuse existing swagger-maven-plugin without any new gradle plugins and classes.

+## Projects
+There 2 sub projects:
+* generate-doc to generate docs for Rest API.
+* A link to original [swagger-maven-example](https://github.com/kongchen/swagger-maven-example) just to have sources for scanning swagger annotations.

 ## How to execute swagger-maven-plugin
 You can use Groovy to specify settings for swagger-maven-plugin
 ```groovy